ManuelLerchner/MolSim-WS23-24/docs/ParticleContainers.md

 It is interesting to note, that it can be seen quite clearly, that the runtime of the DirectSumContainer increases quadratically with the number of particles, while the runtime of the LinkedCellsContainer increases linearly.

-Additionally the benchmark was about twice as fast on an Intel Core i5-12600 CPU than on an AMD Ryzen 5 3600 CPU.
+Additionally, the benchmark was about twice as fast on an Intel Core i5-12600 CPU than on an AMD Ryzen 5 3600 CPU.

 ### AMD Ryzen 5 3600